pixelstorm/coding_guidelines_custom_builds/README.md

 1. use a srcset to output responsive images on the frontend for all responsive break points. see design seciton. https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images Please keep this inmind when choosing slideshow plugins https://www.metaslider.com/image-slide-demo/. the slideshows are to also utilise srcset

 ### Css
-1. Use bourbon.io and neat.io or Bootstrap 4 integrated into your sass files
+1. Use REMS for units and set the responsive scale on the html element.
+2. Use css grid and flexbox
-1. Use a BEM css metholodgy
+3. Use a BEM css metholodgy
-1. Dont use id's for css selectors.
+4. Dont use id's for css selectors.
 Only use ids for js
-1. When deploying to production, compress your css files into one minified file
+5. When deploying to production, compress your css files into one minified file

-### Design
-1. Usually we design at the 1920px screen width.
-1. It's expand to the whole screen with some space left and right.
-1. Usually we are not using bootstrap grid as standard.
-1. we use 12 columns
-1. Our points breaks, with mobile first standard:
-   - 480px
-   - 768px
-   - 1024px
-   - 1280px
-   - 1440px
-   - 1920px
-1. We need to export our design to Zeplin, so please use : Sketch / Adobe XD / Figma / Photoshop to design.

 ### js
 1. When deploying to production, Compress your js files into one minified file